Wynncraft-Overhaul/installer/DOCS.md

 ## Enabled Features

 This field should be left out when creating a modpack as it tells the installer which features were enabled by the user.

+## Included Files

+This field should be left out when creating a modpack as it tells the installer which files were included.